jemmy512/software-engineer/DesignPattern/README.md

 ## Mediator
 1. Definition
     * Mediator pattern defines a separate (mediator) object that encapsulates the interaction between a set of objects and the objects delegate their interaction to a mediator object instead of interacting with each other directly.
+2. Mediator vs Observer
+    * The interaction between objects in Observer is one to many; in Mediator is many to many, it's much complex than observer.

 ## Delegation
 1. Definition
     * Delegation is a way to make composition as powerful for reuse as inheritance.